Skip to content

 JobTrain

 JobTrain is the NHSScotland National Recruitment System to manage the key recruitment and selection activities and processes during the core stages of the recruitment process.
-To access JobTrain user guide click here.
+To access JobTrain Support and Guidance click here.

 eEmployee Support System (eESS)